Hospitals provide extensive resources and expertise that enable doctors to rapidly diagnose and treat a wide range of diseases.

 Intravenous (IV) lines

 An IV line is placed in almost every person who is admitted the hospital.
 An IV line is a flexible tube (catheter) inserted into a vein, usually a vein in the crook of the arm.
-IV lines can be used to give people fluids, drugs, and, if needed, nutrients.
+IV lines can be used to give people fluids, medications, and, if needed, nutrients.

 If people stay in the hospital for more than a few days, the IV line may have to be moved to a different place in the arm to avoid irritating the vein.